nextcloud/documentation/admin_manual/configuration/configuration_preview.rst

 ownCloud needs the imagick php extension to generate previews from office, pdf and svg files.
 For further information on how to install the imagick php extension on your system take a look at the `PHP documentation <http://www.php.net/manual/en/imagick.installation.php>`_.
-If imagick is not installed, ownCloud will show filetype icons instead of previews.
+If imagick is not installed, ownCloud will show file type icons instead of previews.

 LibreOffice / OpenOffice:
 ~~~~~~~~~~~~~~~~~~~~~~~~~